 - 1. U.S. Government and Agency Bonds - No limits. - 2.
-Corporate Obligations (including Commercial Paper) - All corporate debentures must be registered with the SEC or issued under Rule 144A except for debentures issued by a Bank under Section 3(a)2 and whose ultimate parent is a U.S. Corporation or securities issued under Section 3(a)4 of the 1933 Securities Act rated by at least two nationally recognized rating services (S&P, Moody's and Fitch) in any of the three highest classifications (A-/A3/A- or greater). - Long-term obligations must be rated by at least two nationally recognized rating services (S&P, Moody's and Fitch) in any of the four highest classifications (BBB-/Baa3/BBB- or greater) or any one of the two highest classifications if rated by only one nationally recognized rating service (AA-/Aa3/AA- or greater). - Commercial paper shall be rated at least A1, P1 or F1 by at least two nationally recognized rating services (S&P, Moody's and Fitch). - Commercial Paper from any issuer that is rated A-2 by S&P or P-2 by Moody's or F-2 by Fitch (or below) is not permitted. - Types of Commercial Paper Programs allowed: 3(a)2, 3(a)3, 4(2) and 144A. - Asset-Backed Commercial Paper Obligations are not permitted. - Equipment Trust Certificates and Enhanced Equipment Trust Certificates are permitted investments. - Convertible securities are not permitted. - Preferred Stock and Trust Preferred Securities are not permitted. - Securities with maturities which are extendable by the issuer are not permitted. - Payment-In-Kind ("PIK") securities are not permitted. - The securities of any one corporate entity shall not comprise more than 2.0% of the account's market value. - 3.
-Foreign Obligations - Must be registered with the SEC.
+Corporate Obligations (including Commercial Paper) - All corporate debentures must be registered with the SEC or issued under Rule 144A except for debentures issued by a Bank under Section 3(a)2 and whose ultimate parent is a U.S. Corporation or securities issued under Section 3(a)4 of the 1933 Securities Act rated by at least two of the three major rating agencies (S&P, Moody's and Fitch) in any of the three highest classifications (A-/A3/A- or greater). - Long-term obligations must be rated at least BBB- (or equivalent) by two NRSRO's (at least one major) or rated at least (AA-/Aa3/AA-) by one of the three major rating agencies (S&P, Moody's, and Fitch). - Commercial paper shall be rated at least A1, P1 or F1 by at least two nationally recognized rating services (S&P, Moody's and Fitch). - Commercial Paper from any program that is rated A-2 by S&P or P-2 by Moody's or F-2 by Fitch (or below) is not permitted. - Commercial Paper must be issued by any entity domiciled in the United States. - Types of Commercial Paper Programs allowed: 3(a)2, 3(a)3, 4(2) and 144A. - Asset-Backed Commercial Paper Obligations are not permitted. - Equipment Trust Certificates and Enhanced Equipment Trust Certificates are permitted investments. - Convertible securities are not permitted. - Preferred Stock and Trust Preferred Securities are not permitted. - Securities with maturities which are extendable by the issuer are not permitted. - Payment-In-Kind ("PIK") securities are not permitted. - The securities of any one corporate entity shall not comprise more than 2.0% of the account's market value. - 3.
+Foreign Obligations - Must be registered with the SEC. - Must be U.S. dollar denominated.